AxiaCoin/Axia-Network-axia/roadmap/allychains.md

 Every channel's state is described by a Message Queue Chain (MQC) which is a hash-chain, where the links are defined by `(M, b, H)`: the message most recently sent, the block height at which the prior message was sent, and the hash of the prior link.

-It is the responsibility of the full nodes of the _sending_ para to maintain all links of the MQC up to and including the link where `b` is less than the watermark of the _receiving_ para.
+It is the responsibility of the full nodes of the _sending_ ally to maintain all links of the MQC up to and including the link where `b` is less than the watermark of the _receiving_ para.

-Full nodes of the para will be aware of the head of all MQCs for its channels because they are produced by execution of the block.
-This will take collaboration with the Cumulus team (https://github.com/axia/cumulus) on APIs.
+Full nodes of the ally will be aware of the head of all MQCs for its channels because they are produced by execution of the block.
+This will take collaboration with the Cumulus team (https://github.com/axiatech/cumulus) on APIs.

 We will need a network where collators of paras can discover and fetch the relevant portion of the MQC incoming from all channels.